splunk/observability-workshop/docs/servicebureau/tokens.md

 ![New token](../images/servicebureau/access-tokens.png)

-### 1.1 Creating a new token
+## 2. Creating a new token

 Let create a new token by clicking on  the **New Token**{: .label-button .sfx-ui-button-blue} button.
 This will provide you with the **Name Your Access Token** dialog.

-Enter the new name of the new Token by using your Initials e.g. RWC-Token
+Enter the new name of the new Token by using your Initials e.g. RWC-Token and make sure to tick both **Ingest Token** and **API Token** checkboxes!

 ![Name Your token](../images/servicebureau/new-access-token.png){: .shadow}

-After you press Ok,  you will be taken back to the **Access Token** UI, here your new token should be present, among the ones created by others.
+After you press **OK**{: .label-button .sfx-ui-button-blue}, you will be taken back to the **Access Token** UI, here your new token should be present, among the ones created by others.

 ![full tokenlist](../images/servicebureau/access-token-created.png)